aspnet/Benchmarks/scenarios/README.md

 ### Available scenarios

 - `httpclient-kestrel-get`: Execute GET requests to the server.
 Client is HttpClient, server is Kestrel (minimal API).
+- `httpclient-kestrel-post`: Execute POST requests to the server.
+Client is HttpClient, server is Kestrel (minimal API).
+- `httpclient-kestrel-post-slow`: Execute POST requests to the server, upload content 1 byte at a time.
+Similar to `httpclient-kestrel-post`, with pre-defined parameters (`requestContentWriteSize=1`, `requestContentFlushAfterWrite=true`, `requestContentUnknownLength=true`)
 - `wrk-kestrel-get`: Execute GET requests to the server.
 Client is WRK, server is Kestrel (minimal API).

 #### Arguments